bbc/tams/docs/adr/decisions/0002-add-sources-to-api.md

 ## Considered Options

 * Option 1: Add a lightweight Source representation to the TAMS API
+* Option 1a: As above, without a hierarchy model
 * Option 2: Specify and build another system to store Source <-> Source relationships
 * Option 3: Assume other systems will work exclusively in Flow IDs

 ## Decision Outcome

-Chosen option: Option 1: Add a lightweight Source representation to the TAMS API.
+Chosen option: Option 1a: Add a lightweight Source representation to the TAMS API, without a hierarchy model.

 This option balances the need to avoid overloading the API (by adding parts of a MAM into scope) with the need for something that works out-of-the-box.
-It should be possible to approach the proposed API using Sources, and to traverse the Source hierarchy, however the latter will only be efficient enough for proof-of-concept: anything more advanced indicates the need for another system.
+It should be possible to approach the proposed API using Sources, however (as noted in the [More Information](#tamsaws-workshop-discussion---13th-february-2024) section) grouping of Sources and traversal of the hierarchical graph will be the subject of a future proposal.

 ### Implementation